 Suggestions to Strengthen Connection:

 Clarity ensures that both mentor and mentee are aligned on expectations, goals, and communication preferences.
 This alignment brings focus to mentoring conversations and makes progress measurable.
+Clear mentor-mentee expectations are vital for the success of the mentoring process.

 Suggestions to Improve Clarity: